fabric-testbed/CredentialManager/README.md

  - Swagger generated REST Server which supports APIs to create/refresh/revoke tokens
  - Uses Vouch-Proxy (with Nginx) to enable authentication using CILogon

+ Credential Manager can roles directly from CoManage via ldap queries or via project registry.
+This is a configurable option.
+For now, by default it is configured to use LDAP queries.

  ![Component Diagram](./images/credmgr.png)

 ## <a name="requirements"></a>Requirements